-The first camera I owned was in college – a gift from my sister Edna (one of my biggest supporters) – a Kodak film camera.
+The first camera I owned was in college – a gift from my sister (one of my biggest supporters) – a Kodak film camera.
 I took that everywhere with me.
 The curiosity, surprise and excitement around waiting for the photos to come back provided me with patience, focus and a strong eye for framing my photos.

 I interned at MGM Studios’ Photography department where I began my love of photography.
-The red carpet premieres I attended gave me glimpse for anticipating shots, working with narrow windows of opportunity and working in chaotic environments helped me understand what this profession would entail.
+The red carpet premieres I attended gave me glimpse for anticipating shots, working with narrow windows of opportunity and working in spontaneous environments helped me understand what this profession would entail.

 I spent 10 years working for Loopnet and other startups in cross-functional roles spanning strategy, business operations and product + marketing analytics.
 Having spent everyday in Excel files and writing SQL queries I am familiar with the business side of data and love blending the analytical and creative sides of my brain whenever possible.
 Understanding funnels, optimizing conversion rates, examining business models with a customer mindset and extracting insights from incomplete and disparate data sources is something I love and use everyday.